PennyLaneAI/catalyst/doc/dev/installation.rst

 """""""

-By default, the runtime builds and installs all supported backend devices, enabling the execution of quantum circuits on CPUs, GPUs, and remote services, such as Amazon Braket.
+By default, the runtime builds and installs all supported backend devices, enabling the execution of quantum circuits on local simulators and remote services, such as Amazon Braket.
 The `PennyLane-Lightning<https://github.com/PennyLaneAI/pennylane-lightning>`_ suite devices require C++20 standard library features.
 Older C++ compilers may not support this, so it is recommended to use a modern compiler with these features.